 A similar thing happens to pastors and church leaders.

-I’m going to share why that’s the case, but hang on to the end for some hope.
+I will share why that’s the case but hang on to the end for some hope.

 Why It’s Weird: The Problem is Your Power

 Aside from any normal relational struggles you and I bring to life (welcome to the human race—we all do), leadership brings a strange dynamic to any friendship—power.